pensjonatus/flash-fiction/blog/octopus-pendant.md

 ---
-title: 'Octopus Pendant'
+title: Octopus Pendant
 date: '2015-08-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I gave her the pendant on our first month-iversary.
 My look back then was a tank